allan-walpy/my-dev-guide/documentation.md

 > **Starts with** `{inline_comment} TODO:`

 In development of the Universe there were proto planets and proto galaxies.
-In our development we have proto-issues `TODO:` and proto-bugs `TODO:FIXME`
+In our development we have proto issues `TODO:` and proto bugs `TODO:FIXME`

 ```csharp
 // TODO:FIXME: change method name to `GetLength()` to follow guidelines;